 Hi!
 I’m Guido the Squirrel Monkey

-Bolivian Squirrel Monkey live in Central and South America in the canopy layer of the rainforest.
+Bolivian Squirrel Monkeys live in Central and South America in the canopy layer of the rainforest.
 They live together in multi-male/multi-female groups with up to 500 members.
 Their distinctive black-and-white face gives them the name “death’s head monkey” in several Germanic languages.

 Squirrel Monkeys are one of the few primate species, outside of humans, who exhibit a wide range of play behaviour.
 Play is most common between mother and offspring and between two immature individuals.
 However, adults also play with other.
 This is a behaviour that is rarely seen in nature.

 The National Zoo & Aquarium is home to 3 Squirrel Monkeys; Gypsy, Thelma and TiKan.

 Squirrel Monkey facts